-- the initiation of enforcement the consequent imposition of a fine; - appointment of a guardian by the court; - in some situations, the restriction or termination of parental rights.
+- the initiation of enforcement and the consequent imposition of a fine; - appointment of a guardian by the court; - in some situations, the restriction or termination of parental rights.

 If you are the parent of a child aged 6-18, you are obliged to enrol them in the nearest school.
 Ask a staff member at the centre how to do this.
-Children are supplied with textbooks and school supplies or a voucher to purchase them.
+Children are supplied with textbooks and school supplies guardianship court.
+As of the moment of the marriage, under Polish law, the girl is treated as an adult, and her case will be excluded for separate proceedings.

+or a voucher to purchase them.
 You will receive your primary school children's textbooks at school.
 Remember to take care of them and return them when you relocate.
 Ask a staff member at the centre about textbooks for secondary school and 'pre-school' students.

 Parents provide their insurance for their children at school, which is voluntary.
-Similar to contributions to the parent committee, etc. It is worth contributing even a small amount to this cause as excursions. organising children's events, etc. are covered by it.
+Similar to contributions to the parent committee, etc. It is worth contributing even a small amount to this cause as excursions, organising children's events, etc. are covered by it.